wang-zidu/3DDFA-V3/README.md

      - `--ldm68`, `--ldm106`, `--ldm106_2d` and `--ldm134`: save and show landmarks.

+     - `--backbone`: backbone for reconstruction, support for resnet50 and mbnetv3.

      <br>With the 3D mesh annotations provided by [3DDFA_V3](https://arxiv.org/abs/2312.00311), we can generate 2D facial segmentation results based on the 3D mesh: